gbgabiola/progress/courses/udemy/the-web-developer-bootcamp/04-js/README.md

   - **Else If** only runs if the first condition is false
   - **Else** only run if nothing else was true
   - **Nesting conditionals** are conditionals inside conditionals
+  - **Switch**
+    - Switch statement is another control-flow statement that can replace multiple if statements
 - **Truthy and Falsy Values**
   - Falsy values:
     - false